Understanding NYC Closing Costs for Homebuyers

 The mansion tax is a surcharge that applies to homes priced at $1 million or more in New York City.
 This tax starts at 1% of the purchase price for homes just over $1 million and increases incrementally, topping out at 3.9% for homes priced above $25 million.
 For most properties in the $1 million to $2 million range, you can expect the tax to be 1% of the purchase price.

-Title insurance is an essential part of purchasing a condo or townhouse in NYC.
+Title insurance is an essential part of purchasing a condo, townhouse, or single-family home in NYC.
 This insurance protects against potential claims or disputes over the property’s title, such as undisclosed liens or past ownership issues.
 The cost of title insurance typically ranges from 0.4% to 0.6% of the purchase price, though it may vary depending on the transaction’s complexity.

 In addition to the standard closing costs, buyers in NYC may face additional fees, especially when purchasing condos or co-ops.
 These building-specific fees buyers might encounter from move-in costs to administrative and application fees.
 These fees vary depending on the property.
 Below is a sample list of fees from a condominium building in Murray Hill, Manhattan: